-Pruning of ever greens can vary from broadleaf examples like lavender, dwarf conifers and even camellias and rhododendrons.
-Most of them require minimal maintenance pruning but again you can’t lump them all together.
+Pruning of evergreens can vary from broadleaf examples like lavender, dwarf conifers, and even camellias and rhododendrons.
+Most of them require minimal maintenance but again you can’t lump them all together.

 If left to their own devices there are a number of small evergreen shrubs that tend to not do well.
 They will produce fewer and fewer flowers and eventually become quite bare at the base.
 It’s almost impossible to rejuvenate some of them successfully once they have been neglected.

-Lavendar is a good example of this.
-These shrubs need to be cut back hard in their first year and in following years at mid-spring, just as new growth is starting.
+Lavender is a good example of this.
+These shrubs need to be cut back hard in their first year and in following years in mid-spring, just as new growth is starting.

-Although dead flowers can be removed in autumn, in cold areas leave them on to protect plant from severe cold.
-Pruning in mid spring works best.
+Although dead flowers can be removed in autumn, in cold areas it is best leave them on to protect the plant from severe cold.
+Pruning in mid-spring works best.
 And then new growth that year will emerge.